pjf/pjf.github.io/ethics/_posts/2013-12-15-why-i-question-your-beliefs.md

 alias: [ "/ethics/2013/12/15/the-ethics-of-everyday-people.html" ]
 tags: ethics truth morality longpost
 orig_post: https://www.facebook.com/paul.fenwick/posts/10151875254259611
-description: "Most people are concerned with what happens nearby, both.
+description: "Most people are concerned with what happens nearby.
 So many of our thoughts are about what happens in our suburb, our country, our circle of friends, our lifetimes.
-That's odd if we claim that we care about the welfare of others..."
+But that's an odd way to think if we claim that we care about the welfare of others..."
 ---

 Most people are concerned with what happens nearby, both geographically and